phirecms/phirecms/README.md

 Requirements
 ------------

-* Minimum of PHP 5.4.0 and PHP 7.0 is supported as well
+* Minimum of PHP 7.0 is required
 * Apache 2+, IIS 7+, or any web server with URL rewrite support
 * Supported Databases:
     - MySQL 5.0+